lineality/Python_Tips_And_Tricks/README.md

         If the target column is not found in the dataframe.
         If the dataframe is empty.
         If any of the new column names would conflict with existing columns.

+    Note:
+    This could potentially create column names with decimal points (like name_1.0 instead of name_1) in the following scenario:
+    If the categorical column contains numeric values that are stored as floats rather than integers or strings, pandas will preserve the float format in the column names.

     Example:
     --------
     >>> import pandas as pd